CraryPrimitiveMan/awesome-with-star/awesome/pmuens_awesome-serverless.md

 - [Busting event-driven myths](https://www.infoworld.com/article/3269207/enterprise-architecture/busting-event-driven-myths.html) - Post about the myths of event driven architectures.
 - [Building a serverless multi-region backend](https://read.acloud.guru/building-a-serverless-multi-region-active-active-backend-36f28bed4ecf) - How to build a serverless multi-region backend on AWS.
 - [Fn support for the Serverless Framework](https://serverless.com/blog/fn-project-serverless/) - Announcement blog post of the Fn integration with the Serverless Framework.
+- [React to any cloud event](https://serverless.com/blog/react-to-any-cloud-event-hosted-event-gateway/) - Announcement blog post for the hosted version of the Event Gateway.

 ## Screencasts